 When people hear that I research interspecies emotional labour performances, many respond enthusiastically.
 They claim to observe their animal companions performing emotional labour all the time.
 On one hand, this is great.
 It shows an openness and receptiveness to the concept of other animals performing emotional labour.
 However, oftentimes, the animal they refer to is not actually doing so.
 Being nit-picky about distinctions here may seem a bit unnecessary at first glance.
 But it is actually quite important to do so and I’ll use this post to clarify why.

 The term emotional labour gets thrown around quite a bit.
 Emotion management scholars find that it can, more often than not, be over-generalised and problematically defined even within academic literature (Grandey et al., 2013; Kruml and Geddes, 2000).
 To offer clarity, before jumping into the thick of it, I’ll offer some definitions.
 Imagine the concept of emotion management as a large balloon that encompasses us.
-Managing emotions and their displays is, especially perhaps as social creatures, something which most animals do to survive, communicate, play, and otherwise interact and relate (if you are interested in learning more, the work of Frans de Waal and Marc Bekoff would be great sources to get you started).
-Within this large „emotion management balloon“, individuals across species find themselves in different bubbles (which sometimes overlap, bump into each other, even join to create one large one).
+Managing emotions and their displays is, especially perhaps as social creatures, something which most animals do to survive, communicate, play, and otherwise interact and relate (if you are interested in reading more about this, the work of Frans de Waal and Marc Bekoff, for example, are great sources to start with).
+Within this large “emotion management balloon”, individuals across species find themselves in different bubbles (which sometimes overlap, bump into each other, even join to create one large one).
 There are three main bubbles that float around within the balloon of emotion management which I would like to discuss and distinguish today: emotional labour, organised emotional care, and emotion work.

 This brings us to organised emotional care, which is an approach that does not prescribe expectations, but rather results from employers creating space for employees to establish caring relationships on their own (Wharton, 2009).
 At times, dynamics can form where this overlaps with emotional labour, as they both take place in professional environments (Lopez, 2006: 156).
 Organised emotional care essentially allows a worker some more freedom to decide when, what, for how long, and to what extent they need to present certain emotion displays for clients or patients, for example.

 In another bubble, which the majority of us find ourselves in outside of working hours, is emotion work.
 This is predominantly concerned with the internal management of emotions.
 It does not have exchange value.
 Instead, it has use value.
-So if you are participating in some small talk with someone and they will not stop talking about something that you couldn’t be less interested in and instead of saying that (awkward!) you smile and nod, faking your interest, you are performing emotion work not emotional labour.
-The use there is the keeping of social relationships, for example, but you are not paid for it or otherwise employed to be polite to them during that exchange.
+So if you are participating in some small talk with someone and they will not stop talking about something that you couldn’t be less interested in and instead of saying that, you smile and nod, faking your interest, you are performing emotion work not emotional labour.
+The use there is the keeping of social relationships, for example.
+You are not paid for it or otherwise employed to be polite to them during that exchange.

 As Coulter (for example, 2016a, 2016b, 2020) most notably writes about, it is important to recognise all animals, including humans, as working and work toward humane jobs as an act of interspecies solidarity.
 My reasoning here is partly linked to this movement in academia and industry alike.
 While all animals work, not all are workers, nor do they work at all times (hopefully!).
 We lead work-lives and therefore the hours not spent working need to be considered, as these impact our work and vice versa (again, see Coulter’s work for more in-depth discussions on this).